yousef0090/broadcast-bot/README.md

  mvn -Plinux package
  ```

 *windows* and *darwin* are also supported.
-Running *ssl.sh* will generate self signed certificate and keystore file (stored in ./certs folder).
+Running *gen_cert.sh* will generate self signed certificate and keystore file
+ (stored in *certs* folder).
 Modify the script before the run in order to better reflect your company's name/country...

 ## Register as Wire Bot Developer
 This is done using DevBot.
 Go to https://wire.com/b/devbot and log in with your Wire credentials